gary149/skills/apps/tutorials/llm-training-guide.md

 How's my training job doing?
 ```

-Claude fetches the logs and summarizes progress.
+Then the agent fetches the logs and summarizes progress.

 ### Use Your Model